msm-code/ghidralib/README.md

 ## Usage

+Check out the [documentation](https://msm-code.github.io/ghidralib/) or official [examples](./examples/).
-Before you read the [documentation](https://msm-code.github.io/ghidralib/), you can check these few examples of a basic ghidralib usage:
+A short demonstration of a basic ghidralib usage first:

 1. Get all function instructions (similarly for basic blocks, low and high pcode, calls and xrefs):